 The M.Ost part-time programme is structured as a 'spiral curriculum', with students revisiting the same topics throughout the degree, with the subject matter increasing in complexity and reinforcing previous learning.

-- Beginner, where you begin to develop a sound foundation for being an osteopath and primary care practitioner, grasping the conceptual basis of osteopathy; and appreciating the challenges associated with being an osteopath
+- Level 4 - Novice, where you begin to develop a sound foundation for being an osteopath and primary care practitioner.
+You will acquire basic knowledge and skills; understand the patient in context and how they are able to adapt to challenges in their environment; grasp the conceptual basis of osteopathy; and appreciate the challenges associated with being an osteopath.

-- Advanced Beginner, where your knowledge and skills are further developed, consolidated and integrated to provide a secure basis for your developing clinical work
+- Level 5 - Advanced Beginner, where your knowledge and skills are further developed, consolidated and integrated to provide a secure basis for your developing clinical work.

-- Competent, where you focus on integrating a range of new and previously acquired knowledge and skills in order to understand how the person functions holistically; and finally
+- Level 6 - Competent, where you focus on integrating a range of new and previously acquired knowledge and skills in order to understand how the person functions holistically.

-- Proficient, where you are given an opportunity to take your clinical skills to a much deeper level in order to prepare you for the challenges of working independently.
+- Level 7 (Masters Level) - Proficient, where you are given the opportunity to take your clinical skills to a much deeper level.

 You will complete a number of units at each year of study focusing on five key areas: Professionalism, The Functioning Human, Patient Care, Research and Enquiry, Being an Osteopath.